-Warren Buffett’s latest stock trades were revealed on November 14, 2017 via the most recent Berkshire Hathaway Inc. (BRK.B) 13F filing, which is a filing that gives us information on all of the transactions that took place over the third quarter of 2017 — the quarter ending September 30 — in the stock portfolio (see below) managed by the legendary investor.
+Warren Buffett’s latest trades were just revealed via the most recent Berkshire Hathaway Inc. (BRK.B) 13F filing, which is a filing that gives us information on all of the transactions that took place over the fourth quarter of 2017 — the quarter ending December 31 — in the stock portfolio managed by the legendary investor.

 This filing can provide some valuable insight into where Warren Buffett thinks the best investments might lie.